ConservationInternational/COA001/README.md

 The naming convention for contexts is to be a gerund.
 For example `CreatingUser`, `Authenticating`, `DebitingBankAccount`.
 Each context has a class method `.execute!` that is the entry point for calling into a context.
 For example: `DebitingBankAccount.execute!(source, destination, 10.0)`.

+The `execute!` method is purposely a class level method to enforce statelessness.
+State is the root of all evil, and having a class level method makes it really difficult for us to store state on our contexts.

 ## Devops

 ```